flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

     === "4"

-        >**_NOTE:_**  The design of the chart makes it confusing what the leg length is for the DVN hold.
-An argument could be made that this is 3.4 NM, however, 3.4 is just the length between the D11.0 SPL and the DVN fix and has no influence over the hold leg length.
+        >**_NOTE:_**  The chart's design makes it confusing what the leg length is for the DVN hold.
+You could argue that this is 3.4 NM.
+However, 3.4 is just the length between the D11.0 SPL and the DVN fix and does not influence the hold leg length.

         ![HOLD4](../../assets/advanced-guides/holds/HOLD4.png)